 Facts about the Battle of Franklin, including dates, casualties, participants, who won, and more interesting details you might not know.
 This fact sheet provides a quick overview of the battle and is for kids doing research and students preparing for the AP U.S. History (APUSH) exam.

 The Battle of Franklin was fought between the United States of America and the Confederate States of America on November 30, 1864, during the American Civil War.

 - Also Known As: The Battle of Franklin is also called the “Second Battle of Franklin.”

 - Date Started: The Battle of Franklin started on Wednesday, November 30, 1864.

 - Date Ended: The fighting ended on November 30, 1864.

-- Williamson County, Tennessee, in and near the town of Franklin
+- Location: The battle took place in Williamson County, Tennessee, in and near the town of Franklin.

 Principal Union Commanders